-First of all, generate your secret keys from this link.
+First of all, generate a set of secret keys using this link.
 The random code generator will create a new set of unique codes every time you refresh the page.

-Now, get back to your website and open the wp-config.php file.
+Now, go to your website and open the wp-config.php file.
 Head towards line 49 and you will see something like the following.
-The line number may vary on your file, but you need to find out the following section –
+The line number may vary on your file, but you need to find out the following section:

-Replace the values with the ones you generated a while ago.
+Copy and paste the value from the ones you have just generated in the link above.
 Save the file.
-If you were logged in to the admin, you would be asked to log in again.
+This will reset any cookies and any logged-in users, so if you were logged in to the admin, you will be asked to log in again.